Minyahel/quicwork/developmentNotes.md

         * previous issue has been solved, email has been made unique
     * create route for creating a new post
         * some confusion here as to whether get the data from the body or from the form data and how react will send it later.  `will work with body for now`.
-        * will have to add a middleware that checks the username of the posted by Id and attaches it to the user object, which also means I will have to update the post schema to hold the necessary data
+        * will have to add a middleware that checks the username of the posted by Id and attaches it to the user object, which also means I will have to update the post schema to hold the necessary data -  DONE
     * create route for deleting a post
 * Implement user/browser state management